SakuyaIzayoi/vim/README.md

-vim
+SakuyaVim
 ===

-SakuyaVim - A Vim setup by Alessandro Gangemi
+A Vim setup by Alessandro Gangemi

 Plugins: